simul/simul.github.io/ref/simul/clouds/precipitationrenderer.md

 ### void New()
 Clear the data()
 <a name="PreRenderUpdate"></a>
-### void PreRenderUpdate(simul::crossplatform::DeviceContext deviceContext, float dt_seconds)
+### void PreRenderUpdate(simul::crossplatform::GraphicsDeviceContext deviceContext, float dt_seconds)
 Once per-frame update.
 Do this before any rendering each frame.
 <a name="RecompileShaders"></a>
 ### void RecompileShaders()
 Platform-dependent function to reload the shaders - only use this for debug purposes.
 <a name="Render"></a>
-### void Render(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::Texture depth_tex, simul::crossplatform::Texture cubemapTexture, float max_fade_distance_metres, vec4 viewportTextureRegionXYWH, vec3 sunlight, vec3 moonlight, simul::clouds::RainMethod rainMethod, float time, bool write_blend_alpha)
+### void Render(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::crossplatform::Texture depth_tex, simul::crossplatform::Texture cubemapTexture, float max_fade_distance_metres, vec4 viewportTextureRegionXYWH, vec3 sunlight, vec3 moonlight, simul::clouds::RainMethod rainMethod, float time, bool write_blend_alpha)
 Call this to draw precipitation.
 <a name="RenderOverlay"></a>
-### void RenderOverlay(simul::crossplatform::DeviceContext deviceContext, int x0, int y0, int dx, int dy)
+### void RenderOverlay(simul::crossplatform::GraphicsDeviceContext deviceContext, int x0, int y0, int dx, int dy)
 Show the textures onscreen for debugging.
 <a name="RestoreDeviceObjects"></a>
 ### void RestoreDeviceObjects(simul::crossplatform::RenderPlatform renderPlatform)